-• Inside bar forms within the trading range (or shadow) of the preceding bar.
+- Inside bar pattern within the trading range (or shadow) of the preceding bar.

-• The inside bar can be bullish or bearish
+- The inside bar chart pattern can be bullish or bearish

-Under stated are 6 important characteristics to know about the Inside bar setup:-
+Under stated are 6 important characteristics to know about the Inside bar setup pattern:-

 1) Choosing the correct time frame